oyvind-stromsvik/TimeApp/README.md

 A native macOS time tracking app built with Swift and SwiftUI, using SwiftData for persistence.
 The app was inspired by Toggl Track, which was the app I've been using previously, but it and other time tracking apps don't support tracking time on multiple tasks simultaneously.
 This was the main reason for making this app.
 I use active timers tracking my workday and I wanted the ability to run multiple at once if I was in a meeting while working on something else, or waiting for automations to finish on one task while working on another.

+I'm not going to pretend that this app is elegant.
+It started with me focusing exclusively on the day view, only to realize that the primary feature I wanted didn't really work well in such a view at all, so I added an additional list view in the sidebar.
+A more elegant approach would be to have a horizontal timeline across the top and a list view below or something, but there's just something I find very visually appealing about seeing the work day progress in a day view, so that feature is here to stay.

 _**Note:**  A large part of this app and this README was vibed, hence all the nonsense in both code and descriptions._

-## Key Features
+## Features

 - **24-Hour Timeline View**: Full calendar day visualization
-- **Quick Add**: Click anywhere in the timeline to instantly create or edit a time entry
+- **Quick Add**: Click anywhere in the timeline to instantly create or edit a task
-- **Drag & Drop**: Intuitively drag time entries to change their start and end times
+- **Drag & Drop**: Drag tasks to change their start and end times
-- **Resizable Blocks**: Grab the top or bottom edge of any entry to adjust its duration
+- **Resizable Blocks**: Drag the top or bottom edge of any task to adjust its duration
 - **Multiple Simultaneous Tasks**: Run multiple tasks concurrently (configurable in settings)
-- **Overlapping Entries**: Parallel tasks displayed side-by-side in the day view
+- **Overlapping Tasks**: Parallel tasks displayed side-by-side in the day view
 - **Active Task Display**: Running tasks highlighted in sidebar and menu bar
-- **Selection & Management**: Select entries to edit description, start time, end time, duration, delete them, or restart tasks
+- **Selection & Management**: Select tasks to edit description, start time, end time, duration, delete them, or restart tasks
 - **Task Grouping**: Similar-named tasks automatically stack in the sidebar
 - **Date Navigation**: Previous/Next day buttons and "Today" quick access
 - **Undo/Redo**: Full support for undoing and redoing operations